openmainframeproject/feilong/doc/source/quickstart.rst

 - SLES 11.x/12.x
 - Ubuntu 16.04

-NOTE: This guide is based on RHEL 7, you may need to adjust the commands on other Linux distros.
+**NOTE**: This guide is based on RHEL 7, you may need to adjust the commands on other Linux distros.

 From now on, BYOL (Bring Your Own Linux) will be used to represent